VardanMelik/bixrp-old/src/bixd/app/ledger/README.md

 **Sequence:** Must be a value of 1 for the account to process a valid transaction.
 The value initially matches the sequence number of the state tree of the account that signed the transaction.
 The process of executing the transaction increments the sequence number.
-This is how ripple prevents a transaction from executing more than once.
+This is how bixd prevents a transaction from executing more than once.

 **index:** 256-bit hash of this AccountRoot.